opensearch-project/documentation-website/_opensearch/install/quickstart.md

 ## Create an index and field mappings using sample data

-Create an index and define field mappings using a data set provided by the OpenSearch Project.
+Create an index and define field mappings using a dataset provided by the OpenSearch Project.
 The same fictitious e-commerce data is also used for sample visualizations in OpenSearch Dashboards.
 To learn more, see [Getting started with OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/dashboards/index/).

 1. Download [ecommerce-field_mappings.json](https://github.com/opensearch-project/documentation-website/blob/{{site.opensearch_version}}/assets/examples/ecommerce-field_mappings.json).
 This file defines a [mapping]({{site.url}}{{site.baseurl}}/opensearch/mappings/) for the sample data you will use.
     ```bash